anajembaedwin/payment-micro-sass/README.md

 docker pull anajembaedwin/payment-micro-sass:latest
 ```

+## Render Web Service

+- The web server for this project is hosted on Render, which pulls the Docker image from Docker Hub.
+You can view the live application at [this link].

+- The Docker image is manually updated on Docker Hub using GitHub Actions.
+Whenever changes are pushed to the main branch of the GitHub repository, a GitHub Actions workflow builds a new Docker image and pushes it to Docker Hub.
 ---

 Please replace `'your-image-name'`, `'https://github.com/username/project-name.git'`, and `'project-name'` with the actual Docker image name, GitHub repository URL, and project name.